JackWorld99/Portfolio/README.md

 ### 🔎 What is this site for❓

-A personal portfolio website that provides information about me, a compilation of relevant work samples and documents gathered during school years and presented in a structured manner, and how to contact me.
+A fully responsive personal portfolio website, responsive for all devices, built using React and Nextjs.
+It provides information about me, a compilation of relevant work samples and documents gathered during school years and presented in a structured manner, and how to contact me.

 ---